 The GI Bill also includes other education programs available to service members both during and after service, as well as their families.
 These include:

-If you have a disability connected to your military service that limits your ability to work or prevents you from working, the VR&E program can help.
+If you have a disability connected to military service that limits your ability to work or prevents you from working, you may benefit from the Veteran Readiness and Employment (VR&E) program.
 This GI Bill program can help you explore employment options and get the education or job training you might need to work.
 In some cases, your family members may also qualify for certain benefits.

 Recommended: Guide to Military Student Loan Forgiveness